benjaminhaverbeke/Agora/README.md

 # Project Description

-Agora is an online voting platform based on majority rule.
+Agora is a Symfony project online voting platform based on majority rule.
 Groups can gather in assemblies, invite other users, and vote on topics through proposals.
 A campaign phase allows users to discuss proposals through the chat feature.
 A voting phase enables users to vote for their preferred proposal.
 Finally, the last phase presents the voting results for each topic.

 # Online Version